 The Mid-Career Professional MA Track in Slavic and East European Studies is designed for Foreign Area Officers and other individuals that have significant work experience in Eastern Europe and Eurasia with advanced language skills.
-Students within the Mid-Career Track enroll in an intensive, 1-year course of study and are able to complete the degree in 12 months, or 3 semesters.
+Students within the Mid-Career Track enroll in an intensive, one year course of study and are able to complete the degree in 12 months, or three semesters.
 Interdisciplinarity is a key feature of the program, while still giving students the ability to develop a specialization.

 Structure of the Program